Jay Wang ’08

 A native of Taiwan, Jay Wang came to law school with an open mind — ready to explore the possibilities.
 “I have a deep interest in history, politics and justice, so law school was a natural choice for me,” he explains.
 “When I entered Northeastern, I wanted to get a broad range of legal experience and see where it took me.”

 Jay did that through a variety of co-ops, ultimately focusing on corporate law as his area of interest.
-Today, he works as senior legal counsel for New Kinpo Group in Taiwan.
-His responsibilities include acquisitions of major business partners across multiple jurisdictions and structuring ownership and control mechanism of foreign subsidiaries and investment vehicles.
+He has served in senior positions with a variety of companies, including State Street Corporation, EMQ, Inc. and New Kinpo Group, where he managed mergers and acquisitions across multiple jurisdictions.
+Today, he works as senior legal counsel for Blizzard Entertainement in Taiwan.
 “I like that I interact directly with clients because I’m in house,” he says.
 “I like learning what the business is doing and advising on different matters — because my role isn’t defined as purely legal.”

 Massachusetts Superior Court, Boston, Massachusetts